 Roll out your sleeping bags and get that tent pitched: we've found the camping spots around Singapore for some good old fashioned family fun...

 Whilst we’re totally on board with the idea of sleeping under canvas on a family-friendly glamping holiday, our kids have been pitching the idea of a more rustic overnight trip: camping in Singapore!
 Yep, our little Scouts and Girl Guides are twisting our arms to persuade us to head outdoors on an alfresco camping trip where nature is our neighbour, and campfire tunes are our game.
-We’ve found the 5 camping sites around Singapore where the whole family can get cosy together under the stars and pitch a tent for a weekend packed with adventure…
+Now that camping is (finally) back on again in Singapore, we can’t wait to get cosy together under the stars again!
+We’ve found the camping sites around Singapore where the whole family can pitch a tent for a weekend packed with adventure…

 Where to go camping in Singapore with kids